 Black and whites are categorized as parti-color and are not recognized as their own color.

 A parti-color is a white dog with patches of any color on their coat.
 In this case it is black.

 Some breeders may also sell these pups as Piebald.
-The difference between piebald and parti is that the piebald’s black patches are limited to the head, body and base of tail.
-Parti-colors can occur anywhere on the dog including the belly and legs.
+The difference between piebald and parti is that the piebald’s black patches are limited to the head, body and base of the tail.
+Parti-colors patches can occur anywhere on the dog including the belly and legs.